MicrochipTech/PIC32MZW1_Matter_Project/examples/lighting-app/mchp/pic32mzw1/README.md

 ## Example Limitations
 - Debug mode cannot be used with MPLAB X IDE on Microsoft Windows
-- It takes long loading time to start debug mode with MPLAB X IDE on Ubuntu
+- It takes long loading time to start debug mode with MPLAB X IDE
-- Wi-Fi provisioning details are hard-coaded for the phase-1 released version
 - Requires MPLAB XC32 compiler's PRO license
+- Example certificates provided in the matter's repo are used for device attestation, certificates are embedded in the program code.
+- Not support with Google Home APP/ Google Assistant

 <a name="addh3components"></a>